CloudBindle/bindle/README.md

     wget https://raw.github.com/cloudbau/vagrant-openstack-plugin/48eac2932fa16ccd5fab2e1d2e0d04047f3be7bd/lib/vagrant-openstack-plugin/action/sync_folders.rb
     mv sync_folders.rb ~/.vagrant.d/gems/gems/vagrant-openstack-plugin-0.3.0/lib/vagrant-openstack-plugin/action/

+The current version of the vagrant-vcloud plugin needs to be running with Vagrant 1.5.
+If using version 1.4 one variable name will need to be modified.
+I forget exactly where the variable is but there will be an error thrown and based on the error you will need to remove the string 'URL' from the end of the variable.

 The vagrant_cluster_launch.pl Perl script requires Perl (of course) and also a few modules.
 You can install these using [CPAN](http://www.cpan.org/) or via your distribution's package management system.
 Google "cpan perl install" for